THC-QA/QA_SFIA_Project/README.md

 In addition to front end considerations, an enterprise version of the app would require a change in the deployment and testing cycle.

+Even before thinking about containerisation or distribution of core functionalities, the current exposure of various ports would have to be
 #### Authors

 #### Acknowledgements